wiheto/expyriment_psychology_experiments/README.md

 Navigate to specific experiment directory (e.g. visualsearch).

 Step 4:
-To run, in terminal (OSX/Linux) type: python visualsearch.py In windows (never tried) run visualsearch.py.
+To run, in terminal (OSX/Linux) type: `python visualsearch.py`

+(For windows and graphically in OSX/Linux run visualsearch.py as program (I think))

 ### I want to edit these experiments, what do I do?
 Open up visualsearch.py or attentionalblink.py and edit the files there.
 I will comment these with time and add more structure.
 If something is confusing, let me know via the issues here.